CACI-International/ergo/ergo/user_guide/src/tutorial/intro.md

 A __script__ is a file conforming to the expected `ergo` syntax, which describes a dependency tree of commands.

 A __value__ is a _lazily-evaluated_ result in the script runtime.
-While the value itself is lazily-evaluted, it has attached metadata such as type information which is immediately available.
+Values which have been evaluated have an associated type, whereas unevaluated values have no type.

+A __binding__ is a scoped name/key which can be used to get an associated value (much like declaring a variable in other languages).